Learn the Basics of Bathroom Refinishing

 Improve your home and your tub

 Restoring tubs to a beautiful look and feel can save a lot of money; most new tubs can run a thousand dollars or more, and a refurbishing project can run as much as $500, sometimes much less.
-If properly planed for, refinishing a bathtub can take as little as one day.
+If properly planned for, refinishing a bathtub can take as little as one day.

 The actual work involves stripping the tub, which requires heavy chemicals to do so.
 Then there is priming work, painting work, and then finishing the tub.
 Most often a tub refinishing kit can be purchased at a local hardware store and comes with everything you might need, complete with instructions.
 What those instructions do not always include, however, are the major troubleshooting issues that do-it-yourself'ers run into.